tolo/InterfaCSS/README.markdown

 ### InterfaCSS can get you [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself)
 We all hate to duplicate code, so why should styling be any different?
-Sure, `UIAppearance` can help you in a *(very)* limited way, but would you still want to write (and read) things like this:
+Sure, `UIAppearance` provides some help, but would you still want to write (and read) things like this:

 ```objective-c
 [[UIButton appearanceWhenContainedIn:UITableViewCell.class, nil] setTitleColor: